ihmcrobotics/simulation-construction-set-2/README.md

 `YoGraphic`s can be created via the menu _YoGraphic > YoGraphic properties..._.
 You can export/import `YoGraphic` to a file via _YoComposite > Load/Save YoGraphic..._.

 # System properties:
-- `scs2.home`: Defines the home folder in which SCS2 is saving configuration files.
+- `scs2.home`: [String] Defines the home folder in which SCS2 is saving configuration files.
-- `scs2.session.buffer.initialsize`: Defines the default buffer size for any type of session.
+- `scs2.session.buffer.initialsize`: [Integer] Defines the default buffer size for any type of session.
-- `scs2.session.buffer.recordtickperiod`: Defines the default record frequency for any type of session.
+- `scs2.session.buffer.recordtickperiod`: [Integer] Defines the default record frequency for any type of session.
-- `scs2.session.runrealtime`: If defined, the simulation will not go faster than real-time.
+- `scs2.session.runrealtime`: [Boolean] If defined, the simulation will not go faster than real-time.
-- `scs2.session.playrealtime`: Defines the default real-time rate when playing back data for any type of session.
+- `scs2.session.playrealtime`: [Boolean] Defines the default real-time rate when playing back data for any type of session.
-- `scs2.session.buffer.publishperiod`: Defines the default rate at which the GUI is refreshed for any type of session.
+- `scs2.session.buffer.publishperiod`: [Long] Defines the default period in nanoseconds at which the GUI is refreshed for any type of session.
-- `scs2.session.gui.mainwindow.loadconfig`: Determines whether or not the main window configuration (width, height, position, maximized or not) from the configuration file.
+- `scs2.session.gui.mainwindow.loadconfig`: [Boolean] Determines whether or not the main window configuration (width, height, position, maximized or not) from the configuration file.
 Enabled by default, can be disabled if the behavior is not desired.
-- `scs2.session.gui.mainwindow.loadconfig`: Determines whether or not the main window configuration (width, height, position, maximized or not) from the configuration file.
-Enabled by default, can be disabled if the behavior is not desired.
-- `scs2.session.gui.yovariable.enablefuzzysearch`: If a `YoVariable` cannot be found by name in the session registry, when loading configuration file, the fuzzy search can help retrieving it.
+- `scs2.session.gui.yovariable.enablefuzzysearch`: [Boolean] If a `YoVariable` cannot be found by name in the session registry, when loading configuration file, the fuzzy search can help retrieving it.
 This helps with variable rename or with variable that gets moved.
 Disabled by default.
 The search can be computationally expensive and is currently blocking the rendering thread.
-- `scs2.session.gui.skybox.theme`: Allows changing skybox theme.
+- `scs2.session.gui.skybox.theme`: [String] Allows changing skybox theme.
 3 options: `CLOUDY_CROWN_MIDDAY` (default), `SCS1`, and `CUSTOM`.
 When `CUSTOM` is set, the path to the skybox image file(s) is to be provided as well.
-- `scs2.session.gui.skybox.custompath`: Defines the path to load a custom skybox, not that the skybox theme is to be set to `CUSTOM` for this property to be used.
+- `scs2.session.gui.skybox.custompath`: [String] Defines the path to load a custom skybox, not that the skybox theme is to be set to `CUSTOM` for this property to be used.
 The path should lead to either a single image file that contains the 6 panes to use as the skybox (looks like an unfolded box), or lead to a directory that contains 6 image files named: Top, Bottom, Left, Right, Front, and Back and which file extension can be either `*.png`, `*jpg`, or `*.bmp`.
+- `scs2.session.gui.loadconfig.synchronous`: [Boolean] Modifies the behavior for initializing a session:
+  - `true` best attempt is made at initializing sequentially, increasing initialization time and improving predictability of when the GUI is fully initialized.
+This is expected to improved the accuracy of `SessionVisualizerControls.waitUntilVisualizerFullyUp()`.
+  - `false` initialization is done in parallel, decreasing initialization time and impairing the ability to predict when the GUI is fully initialized.
+- `scs2.session.gui.loadconfig.time`: [Boolean] Whether to print the time taken for initialization.

 # Environment variables:
-- `SCS2_HOME`: Defines the home folder in which SCS2 is saving configuration files.
+- `SCS2_HOME`: [String] Defines the home folder in which SCS2 is saving configuration files.
-- `SCS2_SKYBOX_THEME`: Allows changing skybox theme.
+- `SCS2_SKYBOX_THEME`: [String] Allows changing skybox theme.
 3 options: `CLOUDY_CROWN_MIDDAY` (default), `SCS1`, and `CUSTOM`.
 When `CUSTOM` is set, the path to the skybox image file(s) is to be provided as well.
-- `SCS2_SKYBOX_CUSTOM_PATH`: Defines the path to load a custom skybox, not that the skybox theme is to be set to `CUSTOM` for this property to be used.
+- `SCS2_SKYBOX_CUSTOM_PATH`: [String] Defines the path to load a custom skybox, not that the skybox theme is to be set to `CUSTOM` for this property to be used.
 The path should lead to either a single image file that contains the 6 panes to use as the skybox (looks like an unfolded box), or lead to a directory that contains 6 image files named: Top, Bottom, Left, Right, Front, and Back and which file extension can be either `*.png`, `*jpg`, or `*.bmp`.
+- `SCS2_GUI_LOAD_SESSION_SYNCHRONOUS`: [Boolean] Modifies the behavior for initializing a session.
+See `scs2.session.gui.loadconfig.synchronous` above.

 # Useful Tools classes:
 - `URDFTools`: for creating a `RobotDefinition` from a URDF file.